AaltoSciComp/scicomp-docs/data/services.rst

 * **Aalto home directories** are small and intended mainly for personal stuff.
 Once you leave, this data dies, so don't put important stuff here.

+* Aalto has **work** and **teamwork** storage systems.
+These are actually provided at the Aalto level, but how you request space, how you use them, and what the are called varies and is not always very well defined.
+A little bit of info at :doc:`../aalto/aaltostorage`.

 * **Aalto laptops** are not a good place to store data because they are usually not backed up, and data is not shareable.
 (Even if data is